 Turning Customer Feedback into Product Intelligence

-Customer conversations happen everywhere.
-They live in support tickets, interview notes, product reviews, social media comments, sales calls, and user surveys.
-Each of these carries valuable signals about what users value, where they struggle, and what they wish existed.
+Customer insights are everywhere.
+They show up in support tickets, interview notes, reviews, social media comments, sales calls, and surveys.
+Each interaction contains signals about what users appreciate, where they get stuck, and what they wish your product could do better.

-In this post, we’ll explore why managing feedback is so challenging today, why the voice of the customer is a critical strategic asset, and how AI for product teams can transform noise into clear, actionable intelligence.
+In this post, we look at why feedback management feels overwhelming today, why the voice of the customer is a true strategic asset, and how AI can turn scattered input into clear, actionable direction for product teams.

 The Challenge with Customer Feedback Today